CrowdStrike/Cloud-AWS/Control-Tower-For-Horizon/documentation/implementation-guide.md

 # Deployment Configuration Steps

-Perform the tasks below to enable Control Tower to automatically register your account with CrowdStrike CSPM (Horizon)
+Perform the tasks below to enable Control Tower to automatically register your account with CrowdStrike CSPM (Horizon).

 1) Generate CrowdStrike Falcon API Keys.